eficode-academy/docker-katas/labs/09-multi-container.md

 Issue a `docker container ls` as well as `docker network ls` to see that both the container and network are listed.

-To shut down the container and network, issue a `docker-compose down`
+To shut down the container and network, issue a `docker compose down`

-> **note**: The command docker-compose down removes the containers and default network.
+> **note**: The command docker compose down removes the containers and default network.

 ### Creating the wordpress container